Procurement at DfE

-Your bid will be successful if it offers the department the best value for money.
+Your bid will be successful if it offers us the best value for money.

-Detailed evaluation criteria for assessing bids will be included in your invitation to tender letter.
-All bidders are assessed against the same criteria.
+We will include detailed evaluation criteria for assessing bids in your invitation to tender letter.
+We will assess all bidders against the same criteria.

 We aim to award a contract as soon as possible following completion of the assessment process.
-This might involve attending an interview, where you will be given the opportunity to present your bid in more detail and be questioned by a panel of officials about certain aspects of it.
+This might involve attending an interview, where we will give you the opportunity to present your bid in more detail and a panel of officials will question you about certain aspects of it.

-Within the limits of some commercial confidentiality, the department will always offer to explain to unsuccessful tenderers why their bid was unsuccessful.
+Within the limits of some commercial confidentiality, we will always offer to explain to unsuccessful tenderers why their bid was unsuccessful.
 This can be by letter, phone or in person.

-Debriefing should be viewed as a 2-way process.
-Our comments are designed to be constructive and to draw your attention to certain weaknesses (and strengths), so that you can better compete for future work.
+You should view debriefing as a 2-way process.
+We design our comments to be constructive and to draw your attention to certain weaknesses (and strengths) so that you can better compete for future work.

 Contract terms and conditions